How often should you service your aircon in Singapore? (And why you really shouldn't skip it)

 Skipping the maths

-A general service runs around $30 per unit (with a 2-unit minimum).
+A general service runs around $30 per unit (with a 2-unit minimum) — we break the numbers down further in our full guide to aircon servicing costs in Singapore.
 That's ~$60 every 3 months, so roughly $240 per year for a 2-unit HDB.

 A practical schedule